 Lambeth Council has approved plans for St James Group’s new mixed-use scheme at 20-21 Albert Embankment in London.
-Consent was granted for three landmark buildings designed by Foster+Partners, ranging from 15 to 27 storeys in height and providing 253 apartments, including affordable homes for senior living, along with offices, restaurants and a residents’ bar, gym, pool and spa.
+Consent was granted for three landmark buildings designed by Foster and Partners, ranging from 15 to 27 storeys in height and providing 253 apartments, including affordable homes for senior living, along with offices, restaurants and a residents’ bar, gym, pool and spa.

 The scheme is the latest development to achieve planning in Nine Elms – a 195-hectare site between Lambeth Bridge and Chelsea Bridge on the South Bank, which represents the largest regeneration initiative in Europe.
 The £15 billion Nine Elms project will include 16,000 new homes and 6.4million sq ft commercial space with planning consent.